 It is a Tutor's responsibility to oversee their Tutees' academic and pastoral development as a whole so that they fulfil their potential in all areas.
-As part of this process, a Tutor provides a vital communication link between Housemaster/Housemistress, teaching staff, parents and pupils.
+As part of this process, a Tutor provides a vital communication link between Houseparents, teaching staff, parents and pupils.
 Tutees often require support in achieving a healthy balance of academic and extra-curricular activities including managing impending academic deadlines, attending department clinics and society meetings, and co-ordinating sporting commitments, music and drama rehearsals.

-In the Sixth Form, tutor groups are organised on the basis of subject choice and career aspirations.
-The emphasis is on one-to-one support and the provision of a personalised curriculum for each Tutee, through individual timetabled tutorials on one or more occasions each week.
+Although Tutor groups are arranged by House, the emphasis is on one-to-one support and the provision of a personalised curriculum for each Tutee, through individual timetabled tutorials.
 Stoics are assisted in setting academic targets that will stretch and challenge them, and are provided with strategies that will help them to work more independently, efficiently and effectively, and so equip them for higher education and beyond.

 It is the Tutor's role to guide Tutees through the UCAS process (or other HE application systems in the UK or abroad) by encouraging research and preparation for degree courses, advising Tutees on personal statements, proofreading their applications and providing academic references.
-In addition, Sixth Formers are invited to attend a range of careers seminars and presentations held throughout the two years by an exciting range of academics, university admissions officers, and representatives of specific career fields such as Film and Animation, Finance, Engineering, Law, Journalism, Business Management, Medicine and Veterinary Science, Marketing, Public Relations etc.
+In addition, Sixth Formers are invited to attend a range of careers seminars and presentations held throughout the two years by an exciting range of academics, university admissions officers, and representatives of specific career fields such as Film and Animation.
+Finance.
+Engineering, Law, Journalism, Business Management, Medicine and Veterinary Science, Marketing, Public Relations etc.